ravenscroftj/md-hypothesis-sync/README.md

 ## Extension Settings

+### General Extension Settings

 This extension contributes the following settings:

 * `hypothesis.username`: The hypothesis username of the person whose notes you want to sync
 * `hypothesis.filePattern`: The file naming convention that the generated markdown files should use.
 The plugin will substitute `%DOCSTUB%` for a stub representing the URL of the document being synchronised.
 * `hypothesis.fileDir` if set then the plugin will store the generated markdown files in this subdirectory of your workspace folder.

+### Dendron Integration

+* `hypothesis.dendron.callDoctor` if set then the plugin will call the [dendron doctor](https://wiki.dendron.so/notes/ZeC74FYVECsf9bpyngVMU/#fixfrontmatter)_to have it automatically add relevant metadata (e.g. id, created, updated attributes) to any newly created notes.

 ## Known Issues